This country-specific Q&A provides an overview to real estate laws and regulations that may occur in Bulgaria.

 The costs associated with the ordinary use and depreciation of the real estate are payable by the lessee.
-However, all other material costs and damages of the property are to be borne by the lessor, unless they have been intentionally caused by the lessee.
+All other material costs and damages of the property are to be borne by the lessor, unless they have been intentionally caused by the lessee.
 If the lessor refuses to undertake the necessary reparations, the lessee is entitled to undertake them and to receive a compensation from the lessor.

 How are use, planning and zoning restrictions on real estate regulated?

-Buildings on regulated lands may be erected only in accordance with the detailed regulation plans, which have entered into force.
-In addition, special regimes for land use and construction may be created, which are in deviation of the prescriptions of the DRP, for territories, subject to special territorial protection (cultural properties, sport facilities and others specified in law).
+Special regimes for land use and construction may be created, which are in deviation of the prescriptions of the DRP, for territories, subject to special territorial protection (cultural properties, sport facilities and others specified in law).
 The regulation of the sea side, military zones, areas/objects with national and regional importance and others are subject to a special set of rules.